 Why is thermal pollution bad?

 Thermal pollution is bad because even a slight change in water temperature or quality can severely impact fish and other underwater organisms.
 Oxygen levels in the water are greatly affected by altered temperatures which sets off a chain reaction in the ecology of the wildlife present in affected locations, essentially impacting every living organism in the water.
+This can cause aquatic populations to become fragmented and poses an overall risk to aquatic life.

 Laws, Edward A. Aquatic Pollution: An Introductory Text.
 John Wiley & Sons, Inc., 2000.
 Print.